zhum/cmd-chart-applet/README.md

 #### 3. Text Label: `TXT:text`

-Displays text on the panel.
+Displays text on the panel with default font color.

 **Example:**